ChrisLindland/racecar-website/docs/collab/collab.md

 1. Click on the link your host sent.
 Hope something pops ups.
 2. If you want to save the code on your machine, you may need to do a manual copy-paste.
 3. Let us know if you figure out how to do something fancier!

+## Option 3: DIY

+<font color="FF0000"> **Whatever you do, you must be able to get all team members up and running such that they can see and edit code.** </font>
+Let us know if you have something really good.